Created June 16, 2021

 Next, look for incremental bets: relatively small tasks that you can use to build towards larger goals, and use to evaluate your progress along the way.
 If a task takes hundreds or thousands of hours before you can test and evaluate, you won’t get timely feedback.
 Conversely, if a task only takes a few minutes or hours, your limited preparation won’t allow you to progress in building expertise.
 Not every task can be perfectly sized (e.g., you may be obligated to take on a big task as part of a deadline for your job), but the idea is to get to the stages below without too much time passing.

-I can share some personal examples of incremental bets to help illustrate this.
+I have personally made many incremental bets, which can help illustrate this idea.
 As a new professor, I needed to build expertise in proposal writing.
 So went to workshops where I could hear from experts and start drafting materials.
 I flew to Washington D.C. to meet with National Science Foundation Program Officers and get their advice and feedback on my ideas.
 I also wrote a few collaborative research proposals with more experienced partners who could serve as role models and teach me.
-And of course, I wrote lots of proposals that were rejected along the way, so not every task resulted in success.
-But over time, I grew (and am still growing) my knowledge of how to succeed in this area.
+And of course, I wrote lots of proposals that were rejected along the way.
+Over time, I grew (and am still growing) my knowledge of how to succeed in this area.

-I had another set of incremental bets around writing on the topic of hazard analysis.
-My work led me to give many lectures on the subject, during which I honed my message.
+I had another set of incremental bets around writing on the topic of seismic hazard analysis.
+My work on this topic led me to give many lectures on the subject, during which I honed my messages.
 I also wrote several versions of short reports on the topic.
 Feedback on those reports was good, and at some point I set a goal to write a book on the subject.
-This goal probably involved hundreds of small tasks (reading literature on how to write textbooks, asking other book authors for advice, preparing a book proposal, finding trusted coauthors, learning to use code repositories to coordinate work, and lots of writing and editing steps).
+This goal probably involved hundreds of small tasks (reading literature on how to write textbooks, asking other book authors for advice, preparing a book proposal, finding trusted coauthors, learning to use code repositories to coordinate work, and lots of writing and editing).
 Eventually, we finished the textbook.
-The point is that I didn’t just sit in a room by myself and try to write a whole book from scratch–that would have ended badly, as I didn’t start with the appropriate expertise.
+The point is that I didn’t just sit in a room by myself and try to write a whole book from scratch.
+That would have ended badly, as I didn’t start with the appropriate expertise.
 Instead, I used many small tasks along the way to accomplish something that I wasn’t previously capable of doing.

 Whatever your tasks are, prepare with deliberate practice: be systematic and focused, pushing to make progress rather than doing comfortable repetitions.
 Idly playing with your slide formatting won’t make you better at presenting.
 Writing e-mails might feel productive, but it doesn’t build expertise.
 Try finding a new idea (from a class, a book, or a mentor) and then working to apply it yourself.